- 1. Sales Funnel Examples

 A Sales Pipeline is a methodology used to group sales opportunities in a way that helps salespeople win more deals by following defined stages of a sales process.
 The majority of sales pipelines are created in CRM software systems that allow users to record, analyse, forecast and generate reports, however it is also possible to create and manage a pipeline on an excel spreadsheet.

 Sales Pipelines are important because they help record, track, measure and report all sales activities which will increase the productivity of salespeople.
 Companies create and use Sales Pipelines within CRM [Customer Relationship Software] systems which can also record Customer Information and provide important Sales Management information.

 Many companies transfer the stages of their sales process into the deal stages within a sales pipeline.

-Salespeople update the CRM system after every interaction with the prospect and every activity undertaken on the deal which creates an information log that other users can access.
+Salespeople manage their pipeline by ensuring they update their CRM system after every interaction with the prospect, and every activity undertaken on the deal which creates an information log that other users can access.